tabs/png

 Weymouth 27 miles; 40 mins

 A large seaside shopping town with lots of independent shops in a pedestrianised area near the harbour.
+Good beach with dog-accessible area.
 Aldi, Sainsbury's, Morrisons

 Honiton 24 miles; 41 mins